oracle/node-oracledb/doc/src/api_manual/pool.rst

     See :ref:`connectString <createpoolpoolattrsconnectstring>` parameter of
     :meth:`oracledb.createPool()`.

+.. attribute:: pool.connectTraceConfig

+    .. versionadded:: 6.7

+    This read-only property is an object that returns connection related information.
+The connection information returned includes connectString, user, poolMin, poolMax, and poolIncrement.

 .. attribute:: pool.edition

     This read-only property is a string which identifies the edition name